 Proofreading

-This is the final polish before a work goes to print.
+This is the final polish before the manuscript goes to formatting for print.
 It includes the final round of spelling, punctuation, and grammar edits, as well as consistency of page design.

 Tip #4 – Find an Expert in Your Genre